ldgibson/sprintmaker/README.md

 # sprintmaker
-Python script that automates generation of contact matrices for SPRINT coordinates in PLUMED input files.
+Python script that automates generation of contact matrices for [SPRINT coordinates](https://plumed.github.io/doc-v2.4/user-doc/html/_s_p_r_i_n_t.html) in [PLUMED](http://www.plumed.org/) input files.
+This script was written by members of the [Pfaendtner Research Group](http://prg.washington.edu/) in the Department of Chemical Engineering at the University of Washington.

-**Assumes PLUMED version > 2.3**
+**Assumes python 3+ and PLUMED version >= 2.3**

 # Dependencies
 - MDTraj